 Japan agreed in the mid-1980s, after pressure from the US especially, to let its currency rise in value and to liberalise access to its market.
 The currency rise did not prevent Japan becoming the source of nearly one-fifth of New Zealand’s imports by 1990.

-Japanese tourist numbers to New Zealand increased rapidly with the advent of direct flights between Japan and New Zealand in 1980.
+Japanese tourist numbers to New Zealand increased rapidly with the advent of direct flights between the two countries in 1980.
 Japan became the second-largest source of international tourists (around 150,000) after Australia by 1995, and Japanese bought real estate, including golf courses.

 New Zealand’s reputation in Japan was severely damaged in 1989 when the Development Finance Corporation collapsed – its biggest creditors were Japanese, who were not impressed at government unwillingness to accept responsibility for the actions of a state-owned enterprise.
 At one point Japanese banks blocked a proposed New Zealand government bond issue.
 A debt restructuring scheme was agreed to after protracted negotiations.

-The establishment of the Asia–Pacific Economic Co-operation organisation (APEC) in 1989 brought together economies on either side of the Pacific, mostly because the US and Japan sought a forum to guide the region’s rapid transformation.
-For most of the countries of the Association of Southeast Asian Nations (ASEAN) the US was their major market and Japan their second most important.
-Australia and New Zealand, which both traded extensively on both sides of the Pacific Ocean, were members from the start.
+The establishment of the Asia–Pacific Economic Co-operation organisation (APEC) in 1989 brought together economies on either side of the Pacific Ocean, mostly because the US and Japan sought a forum to guide the region’s rapid transformation.
+For most of the countries of the Association of Southeast Asian Nations (ASEAN), the US was their major market and Japan their second most important.
+Australia and New Zealand, which both traded extensively on both sides of the Pacific, were members from the start.

 Japan bought aluminium, timber, dairy products, fish and produce from New Zealand, and sold machinery and motor vehicles.
 Cars and car parts accounted for over half of Japan’s exports to New Zealand in 2007.
 Around three-quarters of the cars on New Zealand roads were Japanese-made.
 Compared with Australian and US relationships with New Zealand, the trade in services was undeveloped.
 Japan accounted for only about 2% of foreign direct investment in New Zealand in 2009.

-In the second half of the 20th century the principal Western economies, including Japan, accounted for most of the world’s trade and economic output, but had only 20% of its population.
+In the second half of the 20th century the principal Western economies, including Japan, accounted for most of the world’s trade and economic output, despite having only 20% of its population.
 The socialist bloc – the Soviet Union and its European satellites – and China stood outside the framework of the Western system.
 Countries of the developing, or third, world had more dealings with the West.

 The rich developed countries dominated New Zealand’s economic dealings with the rest of the world.
 But socialist countries and some developing countries had significant economic links with New Zealand, especially in the 1970s and 1980s.

-Soviet bulk purchasing organisations negotiated many contracts for the purchase of dairy produce, wool and mutton, especially in the 1980s.
-In some years the totals exceeded $350 million – around 5% of New Zealand’s exports.
+Soviet bulk-purchasing organisations negotiated many contracts for the purchase of dairy produce, wool and mutton, especially in the 1980s.
+In some years the total exceeded $350 million – around 5% of New Zealand’s exports.